cbcrg/tcoffee/docs/tcoffee_installation.rst

 BLAST+
 ------
 BLAST+ is the latest NCBI BLAST.
-It is easier to install.
-A default installation should be compliant with a default T-Coffee installation.
+It is easier to install; a default installation should be compliant with a default T-Coffee installation.

 Original NCBI BLAST